uksrc/uksrc.github.io/index.md

   overlay_image: /assets/images/logos-splash-skao-uksrc-ukri-stfc.png
   alt: " "
 intro:
-  - excerpt: "Square Kilometer Array (SKA) telescopes will revolutionize radio astronomy.
+  - excerpt: "Square Kilometer Array Observatory (SKAO) will revolutionize radio astronomy.   <br>

     The UK SKA Regional Centre (UKSRC) will, as part of a global network, enable researchers to explore the evolution of the early universe."
 feature_row: